tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 {{optional-configs}}.
 Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST use the first method.

-The server then iterates over the candidate ECHConfigList, attempting to decrypt the "encrypted_client_hello" extension:
+The server then iterates over the candidate ECHConfig values, attempting to decrypt the "encrypted_client_hello" extension:

 The server verifies that the ECHConfig supports the cipher suite indicated by the ClientECH.cipher_suite and that the version of ECH indicated by the client